Lovely-Development-Team/MottoBotto/README.md

 ### Viewing the leaderboard

 If a leaderboard is configured for MottoBotto, you can retrieve a link to it by sending the `!link` command as a direct message to MottoBotto.
+You can also see the current top five motto authors by using the `!leaderboard` command in a direct message.

 ### Deleting your data